Nissan Change CVT Transmission Speed Sensor

 Procedure

-There are two methods to replace the speed sensor on the Nissan CVT transmission.
+Two methods exist to replace the speed sensor on the Nissan CVT transmission.
 This first requires removing the battery and the starter, which will take a lot of time.

 The second is to access the speed sensor from the bottom of the engine.
 The sensor is on the side of the transmission housing facing the front.
 It is on the same side as the starter.

 - Jack up the vehicle or drive it on ramps.
-A secure vehicle with jack stands.
+Secure the car with jack stands.

 - Remove the plastic splash shield from the bottom of the engine.

 - Locate the transmission speed sensor.
-In this Nissan Quest, you can see the sensor on the driver’s side, between the radiator and transmission housing.
+In this Nissan Quest, the sensor is on the driver’s side, between the radiator and transmission housing.
 The black part is the starter.
 You will need to get under the vehicle to access this sensor.

 - Disconnect the electrical connector.
 Use a flat screwdriver to pry the plug away from the sensor.

 - Remove the 10mm bolt.
-Get it loose using your 10mm socket and ratchet.
-Next, remove the bolt by hand.
+Use your 10mm socket and ratchet to loosen it, then remove the bolt by hand.

 - Remove the old speed sensor from the transmission housing.
-There may be a tiny amount of oil leaking from the sensor hole.
+A tiny amount of oil may be leaking from the sensor hole.

-- Reinstall the new sensor.
-Make sure it has the O-ring in place.
-Apply a little bit of oil on the O-ring before installation.
-It is not recommended to reuse the old O-ring.
+- Reinstall the new sensor, making sure the O-ring is in place.
+Apply a little bit of oil to the O-ring before installation.
+Reusing the old O-ring is not recommended.

 - Tighten the 10mm bolt.
 Connect the electrical connector.